A Millstone Around One’s Neck

 From The God of Small Things by Arundhati Roy

 “He said that Ammu and Estha and Rahel were millstones around his neck.
 The backs of Rahel’s legs went wet and sweaty.
-Her skin slipped on the foamleather upholstery of the car seat.
+Her skin slipped on the leather upholstery of the car seat.
 She and Estha knew about millstones.
-In Mutiny on the Bounty, when people died at sea, they were wrapped in white sheets and thrown overboard with millstones around their necks so that the corpses wouldn’t float.
-Estha wasn’t sure how they decided how many millstones to take with them before they set off on their voyage.”
+In the Mutiny on the Bounty, when people died at sea, they were wrapped in white sheets and thrown overboard with millstones around their necks so that the corpses wouldn’t float.
+Estha wasn’t sure how many millstones they had taken before they set off on their voyage.”

 The Rime of the Ancient Mariner by Samuel Taylor Coleridge